rittmananalytics/marketing_intern_trial/README.md

 # Project Specification

-Your task is to create a social media campaign to publicize a free, interactive scorecard web application that helps a decision-maker within a business understand their readiness to adopt Generative AI and collects leads for our Data to AI consulting package.
+Your task is to create a social media campaign to publicize a free, interactive scorecard web application that helps a decision-maker within a business understand their readiness to adopt Generative AI, along with a follow-up automated email sequence with a goal of converting leads captured by the scorecard app into booked meetings to discuss our Gen AI services.

 <a href="https://go.rittmananalytics.com/genai"><img src="https://images.squarespace-cdn.com/content/v1/63b6c9e3cbf92e7d56375d12/3701bc56-6cef-40c1-b71a-cd556a358f8b/quiz.jpg?format=500w"></a>

-We want to run this campaign on LinkedIn or another B2B platform to target decision-makers in relevant industries and geographies.
+We want to run this campaign on LinkedIn or another B2B platform to target decision-makers in relevant industries and geographies; assume Hubspot, Mailchimp or a similar email marketing services for the automated email follow-up.

 The campaign should:
 - Run for one week
 - Raise awareness of the need for businesses to plan their approach to Generative AI and assess their current readiness using this web application
 - Leverage current trends in Generative AI and the contents of the scorecard and our website to increase engagement
+- Have the initial objective of collecting leads through the scorecard, and the second objective of converting those leads into meeting bookings to discuss our Generative AI services

 ## What We Are Looking For in Terms of Deliverables